samxrl/GradShield/README.md

 ## 🙏 Acknowledgments

-We would like to thank the [**HarmBench**](https://github.com/centerforaisafety/HarmBench) project for providing adversarial prompts that significantly contributed to the evaluation of GradShield.
+We would like to thank the [**HarmBench**](https://github.com/centerforaisafety/HarmBench) project for providing adversarial prompts and HarmBench-Llama-2-13b-cls that significantly contributed to the evaluation of GradShield.